RafaelSalguero/Google-Maps-TypeScript-typing/README.md

-Google Maps API v3 - TypeScript Definition
+Google Maps API v3 - TypeScript Definition ❤
 =============

-Available on NuGet: PM> Install-Package google.maps.d.ts
+Trying to give better support to google maps on typescript.

+Please contribute with pull requests or issues!